 As a rule, ICHM places students in paid positions.
 Wage rates will vary from country to country.
 As a guide, for each industry placement semester students complete in Australia, in previous years they have typically earned between A$12,000 and A$18,000 per placement.
 Students may have opportunities to work extra shifts to earn more.
 However the student must account for tax, accommodation including bond, transport, meals and entertainment as well as travel to and from the industry placement location.
 Thus the student could clear A$3,000 to A$5,000 per placement semester.

 Some hotels will provide accommodation, particularly in remote locations, however in most cases students will need to arrange their own accommodation.
 While it is ICHM’s preferred policy to place students in paid positions, from time to time students request to be placed in countries which do not pay “trainee” employees.
 Students considering specific industry placement offers will have ample opportunity to assess the conditions and expected earnings before accepting the offer.

 Each student is required to satisfactorily complete a minimum of 1500 hours of undergraduate industry placement.

 Some students can achieve this in two 20 to 24 week industry placement semesters, while others undertake a third, or fourth placement or Work Based Project.

 Unless undertaking language study, the additional industry placements or Research Project is popular with students as a gateway to a career.

 Employers are required to assess students across a variety of performance measures whilst on industry placement.
-Students often obtain references from their supervisors or managers and must also complete an industry placement report for assessment by the ITD Managers.
+Students often obtain references from their supervisors or managers and must also complete an industry placement report for assessment by the ICD Managers.